All comparisonsTask Managers

 Google Tasks

-Trello fails first because the user must learn boards or cards before adding tasks.
+Trello fails first because it breaks when you must learn boards or cards before adding tasks.

 Verdict